Home/Blog/Web Development/How to build a simple HTML CSS JavaScript calculator

 Explanation

-• HTML defines the layout, CSS enhances the visual design, and JavaScript adds functionality, thereby seamlessly collaborating to create user-friendly and interactive applications.
+• HTML structures the layout, CSS enhances the design, and JavaScript adds interactivity.

 In this step-by-step tutorial, we’ll guide you through building a fully functional calculator, from designing its interface to making it interactive.
-You’ll not only learn how these technologies work together but also develop practical coding skills that can be applied to more complex web applications.
-By the end, you’ll have a sleek, user-friendly calculator that responds to user input just like a real one.
+You’ll learn how these technologies work together and develop practical coding skills that can be applied to more complex web applications.
+By the end, you’ll have a sleek, user-friendly calculator that responds to user input like a real one.

 Let’s dive in and start coding!